meltaylor78/pie_junkie/README.md

 ## <ins>Deployment</ins>

-This e-commerce stores has been built using gitpod, and using github as the version control.
+This e-commerce store has been built using gitpod, and using github as the version control.
 Heroku has been chosen as the cloud environment to deploy the live site.
 In additional to Heroku, Amazon Web Service (AWS) cloud has been chose to host the static files (css) and media file (product images, etc) which is then linked to the Heroku app.

 ### <ins>Live_Deployment</ins>
 As we are deploying the site on Heroku and hosting the static and media files on AWS, we will need to set-up both to deploy the site live.
 The following are the steps to set-up both environments